brunerd/shui/README.md

 Options (begins with UI type(s) which apply or "all"):

--a "<application>"	all (except filename): specify the application that will present the Applescript dialog, useful for alert to have an icon
+-a "<application>"	all (except filename): specify the application that will present the Applescript dialog, alert will have app icon and block app

--b "<button>;...;..."	button: max 3 button names, semi-colon/comma delimited (if commas AND semi-colons are present, semis win) defaults to Applescript "Cancel,OK"
+-b "<button>;...;..."	button: max 3 button names, comma or semi-colon delimited (if commas AND semi-colons are present, semis "win")
--b "<OK>,[<Cancel>]"	list: max 2 button names, comma delimited, first is the OK button name, second is Cancel button name (optional)
+						if no buttons specified it defaults to the standard Applescript "Cancel,OK" -b "<OK>,[<Cancel>]"	list: max 2 button names, comma delimited, first is the OK button name, second is Cancel button name (optional)

 -B "n"			all: beep n number of times